Phillipml/s.t.a.r.s/README.md

 ## How to Install

-You need to install some dependencies after clone my repo
+You need to install some dependencies after you clone my repo

 ```bash
   npm install react-router-dom react-icons proton-engine raf-manager --save